Decision Guide

 Best For

-• New or unverified customers
+• First-time or unverified counterparties

-• High-value shipments (>€10,000)
+• High-value consignments (>€10,000)

-• High-risk markets or routes
+• High-risk corridors or volatile markets

 Immediate Payment Guide